 The effects of direct speech and its potential consequences for simulation can be questioned, however.
-If direct speech prompts more vivid imagery or provides more communicative information (e.g. tone or emotional content), this would plausibly be reflected in reader comprehension.
-But in a series of behavioral experiments, Eerland, Engelen, & Zwaan (2013) reported inconsistent evidence for either perceptual or communicative information being more available to readers following direct speech quotations.
-Instead, they suggested that the use of direct quotations prompts better memory for the verbatim content of characters' utterances, while indirect speech assists the building of a situation model, i.e. an overall "representation of the referential situation" (Eerland et al., 2013, p.
-7; van Dijk and Kintsch, 1983).
-Supporting this, source memory for characters' utterances is actually enhanced for indirect, not direct, speech quotations (Eerland and Zwaan, 2018) - suggesting that the potential vividness of direct speech is not used for tracking information about who said what (or could even obstruct such tracking, when compared to indirect speech).
+If direct speech prompts more vivid imagery or provides more communicative information (e.g., tone or emotional content), this would plausibly be reflected in reader comprehension.
+However, in a series of behavioral experiments, Eerland, Engelen, and Zwaan (2013) reported inconsistent evidence for either perceptual or communicative information being more available to readers after direct speech quotations.
+Instead, they suggested that the use of direct quotations prompts better memory for the verbatim content of characters' utterances, whereas indirect speech assists the building of a situation model, that is, an overall "representation of the referential situation" (Eerland et al., 2013, p.
+7; van Dijk & Kintsch, 1983).
+Supporting this, source memory for characters' utterances is actually enhanced for indirect, not direct, speech quotations (Eerland & Zwaan, 2018)-suggesting that the potential vividness of direct speech is not used for tracking information about who said what (or could even obstruct such tracking, when compared to indirect speech).
 Finally, the typographical and grammatical differences between direct and indirect speech make it difficult to clearly compare their specific consequences for mental simulation.
-Along with potentially alerting the reader to pay attention to text, direct sentences are typically shorter than indirect sentences, are syntactically simpler, and may be expected to prompt changes in reader perspective (Clark and Gerrig, 1990; Coulmas, 2011; Köder et al., 2015).
+Along with potentially alerting the reader to pay attention to text, direct sentences are typically shorter than indirect sentences, are syntactically simpler, and may be expected to prompt changes in reader perspective (Köder, Maier, & Hendriks, 2015; Coulmas, 2011; Clark & Gerrig, 1990).
 As such, the effect of direct speech on the reader, and its potential function in the imaginative response of reading, remains unclear.

-One way to explore this topic - in a way that might begin to address some of the above concerns - is to compare references to characters' speech with another kind of representation that fictional narratives can involve: characters' thoughts.
-While theories of mental simulation during reading emphasise various forms of sensory and embodied simulation (e.g., Kurby and Zacks, 2013; Zwaan et al., 2004), fictional narratives have been proposed to place specific socio-cognitive demands on the reader (Mar and Oatley, 2008; Zunshine, 2006).
-Typically a reader must track the mental states of multiple characters, following their beliefs, intentions, and desires through a narrative, in order to make sense of actions, decisions, and responses to events in the storyworld (Gerrig et al., 2001; Herman, 2008; Palmer, 2004; Spreng et al., 2009)1, all of which imply a central role for theory-of-mind (ToM) in the reading process.
+One way to explore this topic-in a way that might begin to address some of the above concerns-is to compare references to characters' speech with another kind of representation that fictional narratives can involve: characters' thoughts.
+Although theories of mental simulation during reading emphasize various forms of sensory and embodied simulation (e.g., Kurby & Zacks, 2013; Zwaan, Madden, Yaxley, & Aveyard, 2004), fictional narratives have been proposed to place specific sociocognitive demands on the reader (Mar & Oatley, 2008; Zunshine, 2006).
+Typically, a reader must track the mental states of multiple characters, following their beliefs, intentions, and desires through a narrative, to make sense of actions, decisions, and responses to events in the storyworld (Spreng, Mar, & Kim, 2009; Herman, 2008; Palmer, 2004; Gerrig, Brennan, & Ohaeri, 2001), all of which imply a central role for theory of mind (ToM) in the reading process.

 How might this shed light on direct speech?
-First, because it provides a contrasting example of direct reference.
-Both indirect and direct references to thinking are used in narrative.
-Indirect thought - which is usually considered the representational norm (Leech and Short, 2007, p.
-268) - is more flexible and can be used to represent both verbal, pre-verbal and non-verbal mental processes from the perspective of the character (e.g., he thought that X; he felt that Y; he was willing to do Z).
-Direct thought (also referred to as "quoted monologue"; Cohn, 1978) is used to represent, verbatim, the linguistic silent articulation of verbal thoughts (He thought "this is so complicated!")".
+First is because it provides a contrasting example of direct reference.
+Both indirect and direct references to thinking are used in narratives.
+Indirect thought, which is usually considered the representational norm (Leech & Short, 2007, p.
+268), is more flexible and can be used to represent verbal, preverbal, and nonverbal mental processes from the perspective of the character (e.g., he thought that X; he felt that Y; he was willing to do Z).
+Direct thought (also referred to as "quoted monologue"; Cohn, 1978) is used to represent, verbatim, the linguistic silent articulation of verbal thoughts (He thought "this is so complicated!").